prof3ssorSt3v3/mad9011/docs/modules/week3/README.md

 ### TRACING IMAGES

 Adobe Illustrator works with vectors, we learned that last week, but we can import an image to illustrator and make it a vector object (or a collection of objects), take a look at this tutorial and see how to set options and preferences to optimise your conversion from raster to vector.
-(Created by Solopress.com)

 <YouTube
-  title="Beginning Graphic Design: Color" url="https://www.youtube.com/embed/Qgsm-Hx-lTE"
+  title="How to use Image Trace in Illustrator by Solopress.com" url="https://www.youtube.com/embed/Qgsm-Hx-lTE"
 />